 |Tax Reporting||It is complicated as compared to the calendar year.||The calendar year tax reporting is very simple.|

-- We have gone through major differences between the calendar year and fiscal year.
+- We have gone through major differences between the calendar and fiscal years.
 So what would be the right option fiscal year or calendar year?
-Which is totally depends on the geographical location of the company, its sectors, and government regulations.
+It depends on the company’s geographical location, sectors, and government regulations.

 - Businesses should choose which is appropriate for business accounting.
-Like, if a company incurred expenses in September to December and Generate its revenue from January to March, which means that it’s financial splits into two calendars.
+For example, if a company incurs expenses from September to December and Generates revenue from January to March, its financial splits into two calendars.
 Hence the fiscal year will be a better option for this kind of company.

-- The calendar year is favorable for the companies whose business cycle complete in a calendar year.
-Like if you want to compare companies following the calendar year and with the company following different fiscal year than there is a process known as Calendarization.
-In this process, companies need to convert their financials of fiscal year Company to that of the calendar year.
+- The calendar year is favorable for companies whose business cycle is complete in a calendar year.
+If you want to compare companies following the calendar year and the company following a different fiscal year, there is a process known as Calendarization.
+In this process, companies need to convert their financials of the fiscal year Company to that of the calendar year.

 This is a guide to the Calendar Year vs Fiscal Year.
-Here we discuss the Calendar Year vs Fiscal Year key differences with infographics, and comparison table.
+Here we discuss the Calendar Year vs Fiscal Year key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –